-TARGET: Every year our cross-council collaboration projects are identified, reviewed, prioritised and action plans implemented.
 STATUS/KPI: In Progress.

-COMMENT: Collaboration initiatives for 2022/23 to date are listed below: Collaborative Procurement: Undertaken jointly with the Cities of Port Adelaide Enfield and City of Marion.
+Collaborative Procurement: Undertaken jointly with the Cities of Port Adelaide

+Enfield and City of Marion.

 Cross Council Irrigation Installation Team: Undertaken jointly with Cities of Port Adelaide Enfield and City of Marion.

-Team to be expanded to second crew (subject to budget bid consideration) based on forward program of works and cost efficiencies (and quality of work) vs contracting achieved.
-Cross Council Turf and Irrigation Management Service Review: Review Completed and undertaken jointly with the Cities of Port Adelaide Enfield and City of Marion.
-Business case being finalised and will result in procuring replacement mowers and improved turf mgt practices.
-Waiting on mowers to be delivered.
-Turf Mgt practice improvement being implemented.
-Joint ERP Project: underway and undertaken with the City of Port Adelaide Enfield.
-Joint CRM Project: underway and being undertaken with the City of Port Adelaide Enfield.
-Joint Data Integration Platform Project: Underway jointly with the City of Port Adelaide Enfield.
-Joint SaaS ERP 'Digital Future' Program: Underway jointly with the City of Port Adelaide.
-Joint internal audits undertaken and completed with the City of Marion and Presented to Audit Committee.
-IA Attraction and Retention Strategy.
-IA Community Consultation practices.
+- Cross Council Turf and Irrigation Management Service Review: Review Completed and undertaken jointly with the Cities of Port Adelaide Enfield and City of Marion.
+Business case being finalised and will result in procuring replacement mowers and improved turf mgt practices. - Joint ERP Project: underway and undertaken with the City of Port Adelaide Enfield. - Joint CRM Project: underway and undertaken with the City of Port Adelaide Enfield. - Joint Data Integration Platform Project: Underway jointly with the City of Port Adelaide. - Joint SaaS ERP 'Digital Future' Program: Underway jointly with the City of Port Adelaide.

-OBJECTIVE Modernise our IT applications to ensure optimised service delivery.
-TARGET: 50% cloud-base software applications by 2025 with an average of two migrations or implementations each financial year.
+TARGET: Modernise our IT applications to ensure optimised service delivery.
+50% cloud-base software applications by 2025 with an average of two migrations or implementations each financial year.
+In Progress.
+Implementation of a cloud-based Customer Relationship Management (CRM) solution and data integration platform is underway.
+In Progress - My GeoTab is SaaS (cloud based) fleet management system at implementation phase Completed - SCARDA (Supervisory Control and Data Acquisition) used for Waterproofing the West Project has been migrated from on-premise infrastructure to fully hosted cloud service (SaaS)

+Projects will continue to be implemented and additional updates provided as we enter phases relating to Digital Futures Program.

+OBJECTIVE Ensure the services we are providing are meeting our community's expectations.
+TARGET: Over 75% of our Residents are satisfied with Council's overall performance annually. (community survey).
 STATUS/KPI: In Progress.
-Implementation of a cloud-based Customer Relationship Management (CRM) solution and data integration platform is underway.
-COMMENT: Projects will continue to be implemented and additional updates provided.

-OBJ IECTIVE Ensure the services we are providing are meeting our community's expectations.
-TAR GET: Over 75% of our Residents are satisfied with Council's overall performance annually. (community survey).
-STA TUS/KPI: In Progress.
 The City-wide Community Survey was conducted in September 2022, and will be conducted again in 2023/24, with respondents asked to rate how satisfied they are with Council's overall performance.
 The mean score from a scale of 0 (being dissatisfied) to 10 (extremely satisfied) was 7.3 with a Net Promoter Score (NPS) of +3.14.
 This is around 78% satisfaction.
+COMMENT: This is the second year we have asked a consistent question to our community and can compare results.
+The figure has dropped by around 8% from last year however is still

-COM IMENT: This is the second year we have asked a consistent question to our community and can compare results.
+This is the second year we have asked a consistent question to our community and can compare results.
 The figure has dropped by around 8% from last year however is still above our target of 75%.
 While there are many factors at play, there are some consistent themes around waste collection, verges and footpath concerns from our community.
 We have opportunity to improve this result, with a particular focus on moving that NPS number to a range of 30+, which is a positive score for local government organisations.

-TARGET: Over 80% of our residents are satisfied with the services and/or programs that we provide STATUS/KPI: In Progress.
+Over 80% of our residents are satisfied with the services and/or programs that we provide

+In Progress.
 The City-wide Community Survey was conducted in August 2022, and will be conducted again in 2023/24, with respondents asked to rate how satisfied they are with Council's services and/or programs.
 The mean score from a scale of 0 (being dissatisfied) to 10 (extremely satisfied) was 7.0 with a Net Promoter Score (NPS) of -2.7.
 This is around 59% satisfaction.

-COMMENT: The responses show a significantly reduced level of satisfaction with our services and/or programs compared to 2021.
+The responses show a significantly reduced level of satisfaction with our services and/or programs compared to 2021.
 There is opportunity to continue to improve this result and learn from our community feedback.